canro91/canro91.github.io/_posts/2022-03-07-OptimizeGroupBySQLServer.md

 ## Usual GROUP BY: Find StackOverflow most down-voted questions

-Let's use this technique to tune the store procedure to find [StackOverflow most down-voted questions](http://data.stackexchange.com/stackoverflow/query/36660/most-down-voted-questions).
+Let's use this technique to tune the store procedure to find [most down-voted questions on StackOverflow](http://data.stackexchange.com/stackoverflow/query/36660/most-down-voted-questions).

 Here's the store procedure.
 Let's fire our local copy of the [StackOverflow 2013 database](https://www.brentozar.com/archive/2021/03/download-the-current-stack-overflow-database-for-free-2021-02/) to run it.